GrantGMiller/gs_http_server/README.rst

 A simple HTTP server that can be hosted by an Extron Pro Extron Processor.
 Inspired by https://flask.palletsprojects.com/en/2.0.x/

-Note: Extron's ControlScript added the SSLWrap() method which allows the processor to create a SSL server, but no effort has been made at this time to update this module to support HTTPS.
+Note: Extron's ControlScript added the SSLWrap() method which allows the processor to create a SSL server, but no effort has been made at this time to Update this module to support HTTPS.
 (If you have any ideas on how to do that, feel free to send a Pull Request).

 Simple JSON API Server
 ======================